You are here: Home Visitor Information 10 tips for a greener visit to the Bergen region

 The Green Travel symbol is administrated by Visit Norway, you can read more about the symbol on visitnorway.com here.

 Bergen offers a great selection of experiences that have a low environmental footprint.
 The Fløibanen funicular takes you up to one of the greatest views of Bergen.
 The funicular is almost exclusively powered by the counterweight of the second carriage riding down the mountain, pulling the other up.
 At the top of Mount Fløyen there are a variety of different hiking trails if you want to go for a walk.
+You can also rent bicycles or canoes.

 Photo: Fløyen